inverno-io/inverno-core/doc/reference-guide.md

 The `io.inverno.sample.coffeeMakerModule:coffeeMakerImpl` bean now specifies one optional socket: `io.inverno.sample.coffeeMakerModule:coffeeMakerImpl:milkFrother`.

 By convention, every setter method on a bean is considered an optional socket, this enforces proper bean design.
 However in some situations you might need to explicitly specify which setter methods are sockets.
-In order to do that, you need to annotate every socket setter method of the bean with the `@BeanSocket` annotation.
+In order to do that, you need to annotate every socket setter methods of the bean with the `@BeanSocket` annotation.
+Any setter method which is not annotated is then ignored by the compiler but it is also possible to explicitly ignore a setter method by setting the `enabled` attribute to `false`.

 ```java
 @Bean